yormy/tripwire-laravel/_docs/00___TODO.md

-returning an exception is slower than an abort code checksum validator-calculator in one ?
+returning an exception is slower than an abort code checksum validator-calculator in one ? what does :redirect_url do in json response ?

 Add to your model that you want to protect

+specify the return json in env

 ```
 use TripwireModelBindingTrait
 ```